jsmolka/maze/readme.md

 - Depth-first search
 - Breadth-first search

+### C
+The recursive backtracking algorithm and depth-first search are also implemented in C. They are around 100x faster than their Python counterparts.

 ## How to install
 Simply go into the ```setup.py``` directory and run ```pip install .``` to install the package.